 Success requires being able to take responsibility for learning-students need to demonstrate that they are independent learners and have the discipline of good attendance and application in order to succeed.
-The most able are challenged with STEP papers, Physics Olympiad, Cipher challenge, Senior Maths Challenge and Maths Olympiad.
+The most able are challenged with STEP papers, Physics Olympiad, Cipher challenge, Senior Maths Challenge, Maths Olympiad etc.